cpp-for-yourself/lectures-and-homeworks/lectures/inheritance.md

 ```
 Here, our `Thing` class calls the public methods of the `AlgorithmInterface`, while the `Algorithm` **implements** this interface.

-Now, as long as we designed a good interface (which to me is arguably the hardest part of software design), we can make changes to the `Algorithm` and `Thing` class independently from each other.
+Now, as long as we designed a good interface (which to me is arguably the hardest part of designing software), we can make changes to the `Algorithm` and `Thing` class independently from each other.
 Not only that but we can easily add more algorithms should we need to, say a `NewAlgorithm` class that implements the same interface, and the `Thing` doesn't need to know that anything changed under the hood.
 ```mermaid
 graph BT
   A[<code>Thing</code>] --> I[<code>AlgorithmInterface</code>]